HilloniShah/snappy-chat/README.md

 # About the project

-This is static application built using HTML, CSS and Javascript.
+This is a static application built using HTML, CSS and Javascript.